Ham-ish/Y11-IT-Robotics-Blog/index.md

 # Y11 IT Robotics Blog

+## 7/11/22

+Last week I rethought my idea for what a catupult does.
+Previously I had a preconception that the arm had to throw the payload "overarm", when I had the idea to go "underarm" instead.
+Creating a mechanism that hit a ball like a golf club into a ramp that launched it some variable distance was my new plan, and I immediately began working on prototypes.

+I made the first prototype early in the week, which ment I could get it back and continue working on it early.

 ## 31/10/22

 Began working on catupult arm.
 3D printed a stick with a ball holder on the end to attach to a servo, but the base was too poorly designed so has to use hobby motor instead.
 Attached them together with hot glue and then encountered a problem.
 The motor doesn't have enough torque to rotate the arm with a weight on it.